 5. Remember to follow-up

-Since 360-degree feedback is designed to collect data from a variety of people within a company, it’s important that you take the data and know-how to strategically act upon it.
+Since 360-degree feedback is designed to collect data from a variety of people within a company, it’s important that you take the data and know-how to act upon it strategically.
 You can ask any data broker in your team to collate the data in a way that’s easy to understand and get your policy team together for a tete-a-tete to create sound adjustments to existing policies, as well as brand new policies if needed.

 It would also be a great idea to write a report for your company, highlighting the results of the survey as well as specific actions that will be taken to address any issues that were brought to your attention.